gillian-guide/gillian-guide.github.io/docs/ru/resources/troubleshooting.md

     - If the problem persists, try deleting/disabling mods one-by-one to see which one is causing the problem.
 Usually has something to do with `.asi` mods, so start there.

 ??? info "Game crashes immediately upon booting"
-    - Try turning off RivaTuner Statistics (with MSI Afterburner if using that) or any other software of this sort - overlays can mess the game up on boot.
+    - Try turning off RivaTuner Statistics (with MSI Afterburner if using that), uninstalling Bandicam or any other software of this sort that does injections - overlays and injectors can mess with the game on boot.
+    - Try disabling Steam Overlay and/or Steam Input.
     - On a downgraded version, try installing [ZolikaPatch](../../essential-modding/zolikapatch.md) if you hadn't already.
     - Try deleting `SETTINGS.cfg` from :material-folder: ==C:/Users/(User)/AppData/Local/Rockstar Games/GTA IV/Settings==.
     - If the problem persists, try deleting/disabling mods one-by-one to see which one is causing the problem.
 Usually has something to do with injectable mods, so start there.